TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 12/2 Corinthians 12.16.md

 ---

-But be it so, I did not myself burden you; but, being crafty, I caught you with guile.
+But be it so, I did not myself burden you.
+But, being crafty, I caught you with deception.